-- sexually explicit play or behaviour or age-inappropriate knowledge; - anal or vaginal discharge, soreness or scratching; - reluctance to go home; - inability to concentrate, tiredness; - refusal to communicate; - thrush, persistent complaints of stomach disorders or pains; - eating disorders, for example anorexia nervosa and bulimia; - attention seeking behaviour, self-mutilation, substance abuse; - aggressive behaviour including sexual harassment or molestation; - unusual compliance; - regressive behaviour, enuresis, soiling; - frequent or open masturbation, touching others inappropriately; - depression, withdrawal, isolation from peer group; - reluctance to undress for PE or swimming; - bruises or scratches in the genital area. - Emotional Abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve conveying to children that they are worthless or unloved, inadequate or valued only insofar as they meet the needs of another person.
+- sexually explicit play or behaviour or age-inappropriate knowledge; - anal or vaginal discharge, soreness or scratching; - reluctance to go home; - inability to concentrate, tiredness; - refusal to communicate; - thrush, persistent complaints of stomach disorders or pains; - eating disorders, for example anorexia nervosa and bulimia; - attention seeking behaviour, self-mutilation, substance abuse; - aggressive behaviour including sexual harassment or molestation; - unusual compliance; - regressive behaviour, enuresis, soiling; - frequent or open masturbation, touching others inappropriately; - depression, withdrawal, isolation from peer group; - reluctance to undress for PE or swimming; - bruises or scratches in the genital area. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning or preventing the child participating in normal social interaction.
-It may also involve seeing or hearing the ill-treatment of another person.
-It may involve serious bullying (including cyber-bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment.
+These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
+It may involve seeing or hearing the ill- treatment of another.
+It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.